YPT Tours to the Solomon Islands

 Afternoon

-• On arrival, we head right out and explore Honiara central market, which is where real Solomon life occurs, and have a chance to buy local souvenirs such as handicrafts and shell money necklaces.
+- On arrival, head right out and explore Honiara central market, which is where real Solomon life occurs, and have a chance to buy local souvenirs such as handicrafts and shell money necklaces.

-• Following this, we do a full city tour including all the monuments to WW2, parliament and the national museum.
+- Following this, do a full city tour including all the monuments to WW2, parliament and the national museum.

-• After lunch, check in to the Honiara Hotel.
-This hotel is a local institution – we’ll get the chance to talk to the eccentric owner, Sir Thomas Chan, about his life in politics on the island, as well as his experiences meeting various members of the Royal Family and being invested as a knight by the Queen.
+- After lunch, check in to the Honiara Hotel.
+This hotel is a local institution – you’ll get the chance to talk to the eccentric owner, Sir Thomas Chan, about his life in politics on the island, as well as his experiences meeting various members of the Royal Family and being invested as a knight by the Queen.

 Day 2 – Honiara